 Princess Mary Stuart – Charles II’s sister

 William, Prince of Orange – Mary’s son and Charles II’s nephew

-The National Portrait Gallery, London – every time I’m in London, I try to spend some time in room 6, The English Civil War room.
+The National Portrait Gallery, London – every time I’m in London, I try to spend some time in The English Civil War room.

 Female spies or ‘she-intelligencers’ – more on this academic project by Dr Akkerman

 Link to where to buy Invisible Agents – women and espionage in 17th century Britain by Dr Akkerman

 Vagabond dictionary – the language of thieves and cut-throats

 The Sealed Knot events – these often have a Living History camp of followers who are really helpful.
 A big thank you to the surgeons who checked over one of my scenes for inaccuracies.